Last updated on February 9th, 2021

 Just crack open those cans and slow-roast the contents in a water bath to make a milky, intense caramel without the threat of lava-like explosions.

-- 4 ounces graham crackers
+- 3 ounces (85 grams) graham crackers

-- 4 ounces thin pretzels
+- 3 ounces (85 grams) thin pretzels

-- 8 tablespoons (4 ounces; 1 stick) unsalted butter
+- 8 tablespoons (1 stick) unsalted butter

-- 2 14-ounce cans sweetened condensed milk
+- 2 (14-ounce) cans sweetened condensed milk

 - 1 tablespoon flaky sea salt like Maldon